kimmobrunfeldt/fix-outline/README.md

 ## How it works

-* Adds .kb-nav-used to body when TAB key is pressed
+This is shortly how `fix-outline` works:

-* Adds new CSS rule which disables outline on elements when .kb-nav-used is not defined for body
+* Add new CSS rule which disables outline on elements when .kb-nav-used is not defined for body
+* Setup hook, which adds *.kb-nav-used* class to *<body>* when TAB key is pressed

 In other words, outline for elements is enabled after user uses keyboard navigation for the first time.